mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 THIS SHOULD SHIFT TO A CULTURAL SECTION?

-### Agency in resposes to a series of second stiumuli
+### Agency in response to a series of second stimuli

 Learner agency in the form of choice over the the chosen activity is present not only in the dimensions of the difficulty and theme of the game features they wished to add, but also in their approach to undertaking it.
-KEEP THE FOCUS ON TOOLS HERE - SIGNPOST TO OTHER ESCTIONS IF NEEDED.
+KEEP THE FOCUS ON TOOLS HERE - SIGNPOST TO OTHER SECTIONS IF NEEDED.

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.
 While the distributed nature of the toolset, hindered peer learning in P1 as too many tools were introduced, in P2 it helped build authentic digital literacy skills.
 Some young participants became remarkably swift and adapt at thus transforming chains of actions into a fluid operation.
 Learners who had mastered the skills were asked by others for help, becoming domain experts, and thus providing additional affordances in the learning community and building an identify as specialist within its.
 It is of value to examine specialisation can be seen through the lens of double stimulation.
 The choice to specialise, marks a form of transformative agency.
 Participants craft for themselves a specialist status which becomes shared and celebrated by the group.
 Further examples are explored in chapter five.